syshen/node-cloudwatch/README.markdown

 # node-cloudwatch

 This is an AWS CloudWatch client for Node.js.
-For a real use-case, see `examples.js` or [node-monitor](https://github.com/franklovecchio/node-monitor).
+For a real use-case, see [node-monitor](https://github.com/franklovecchio/node-monitor).

 ### Pre-Reqs